parse-community/docs/_includes/unity/push-notifications.md

 installation.SaveAsync();
 ```

-Alternatively, you can insert a channel into `Channels` without affecting the existing channels using the `AddUniqueToList` method of `%{ParseObject}` using the following:
+Alternatively, you can insert a channel into `Channels` without affecting the existing channels using the `AddUniqueToList` method of `ParseObject` using the following:

 ```csharp
 var installation = ParseInstallation.CurrentInstallation;